Vedschyburger/RedMCacheCleaner/README.md

 ▶️ How to use
-- Right-click the .ps1 file → Run with PowerShell
+- Left-click the RedMCacheCleaner.exe file → Run as .exe
 - The script will automatically delete the specified cache folders.

 ⚠️ Note